php-coveralls/php-coveralls/README.md

 json_path: build/logs/coveralls-upload.json
 ```

-You can specify multiple `.coveralls.yml` logs at `coverage_clover`.
+You can specify multiple `clover.xml` logs at `coverage_clover`.
 This is useful for a project that has more than two test suites if all of the test results should be merged into one `json_file`.

 ```yml
 #.coveralls.yml